HypeCheck

 What the Science Says

-Fadogia agrestis is a shrub native to West Africa traditionally used as an aphrodisiac.
-In rat studies, oral extracts raised serum testosterone levels and increased sexual behavior markers like mount frequency and reduced latency.
-However, all available research is in animals only — there are zero human clinical trials — so it is unknown whether these effects translate to people.
+Fadogia agrestis is a West African shrub traditionally used as an aphrodisiac.
+In male rat studies, oral extracts raised serum testosterone levels and improved sexual behavior markers like mount frequency and reduced latency.
+However, all available research is in animals only — no human clinical trials have been conducted, so it is unknown whether these effects translate to people.

 What It Doesn't Do